dadahcr2/reference/_pages/home.md

 - Added a filter for scrapping items based on their rarities
 - Global and Local Leaderboards now require Legendary rank before your scores will be recorded on them
 - Re-added the ability to ban players who have already left the team (sorry…)
+- You can now tap 'n hold to tune (downgrade/upgrade) vehicle upgrades (So going from lvl 20 to lvl 1 doesn't require 19 individual taps anymore)

 ![](https://media.discordapp.net/attachments/851566907920089128/1030331422487101440/IMG_6913.png)